ngalaiko/galaiko.rocks/content/posts/blog/go-data-races/index.md

 ---
 title: "Golang: Data races"
-tags: [
-    "go",
-    "data race",
+tags: ["go", "data race", "race condition"]
-    "race condition",
-]
 date: "2019-02-02"
-categories: [
+categories: ["Blog"]
-    "Blog",
-]
 ---

 I have noticed that many people who have started using go have troubles when it comes to concurrent programming.
 Concurrency in go is indeed the most complicated part of the language, especially for people who don't have much experience working with it.
 There are no compile time validations to prevent a programmer from creating race conditions, but go provides all the needed tools and instruments to avoid it.

 I will try to explain what is a race condition, why does it happen and how to avoid it.

 Wikipedia:

-> A race condition or race hazard is the behavior of an electronics, software, or another system where the system's substantive behavior is dependent on the sequence or timing of other uncontrollable events.
-It becomes a bug when one or more of the possible behaviors is undesirable.
+> A race condition or race hazard is the behavior of an electronics, software,
+> or another system where the system's substantive behavior is dependent on the
+> sequence or timing of other uncontrollable events.
+It becomes a bug when one or
+> more of the possible behaviors is undesirable.

 Let's say we have a list of links to Wikipedia pages that we want to download.

 I wrote a [simple tool](https://github.com/ngalayko/examples/tree/master/concurrency/examples/download) as an example that uses the interface to do that:

 ```go
 type Downloader interface {
 	Download(...*url.URL) (map[*url.URL][]byte, error)